ga2arch/slack/README.md

 * while in input mode, enter to send a message
 * while in input mode, key_up to go back in history, key_down to come back
 * enjoy

+## Features:

+* libnotify support
+* unread counter
+* mute single chat/mute all support (no libnotify notification)
+* history support
+* very low resource usage
+* on linux, SIGTERM and SIGINT will be gracefully handled
+* multi platform (osx and linux)